ebi-uniprot/uniprot-website/upcoming-features.md

 ## General

 - The website is not responsive yet, and best viewed on laptop/desktops with a resolution above 1024x768px until then.
-- Only "modern" browsers such as Chrome, Firefox, Safari, etc... are supported.
+- Only "modern" browsers such as Chrome, Firefox, Safari, Edge, etc... are supported.
 Internet Explorer is not supported.

 ## Homepage